Opiate Withdrawal and Detox

 The symptoms of opiate withdrawal range from mild to severe.
 Symptoms are most intense in patients suffering from extensive drug abuse or addiction.
 This is defined by consuming large doses of a substance, over a significant period of time.

 There are other factors that may also play a part in the types of withdrawal symptoms a person experiences.
-These factors include a person’s current health and well-being, any underlying mental or behavioral disorders, and whether their family has a history of drug dependence.
+These factors include a person’s current health and well-being, any underlying mental or behavioral disorders, whether their family has a history of drug dependence, the length and severity of the addiction, and how they administered the substance.

 Within 24 hours after their last dose, a person will typically begin to experience a combination of the following withdrawal symptoms below: